The Dead Talk Back: Production

-The Dead Talk Back was directed, written, and produced by Merle S. Gould.
+The Dead Talk Back was written, produced, and directed by Merle S. Gould.
 The film's production company was Headliner Productions, Inc.

 Andrew Farnese was the cinematographer, Betty Schwartz was the art director, Aldo Farnese was the film editor, and Roland Schneider was in charge of sound.
-The costumers in the film were made by Wynn's.
+The costumes in the film were made by Wynn's.
 Jean Gerard was the production supervisor, Stan Pritchard was the production assistant, and Velmer Bahrenburg was the tech advisor.

-Parts of the film were filmed in Lewin’s Records Center, Benny’s of Hollywood, and on Hollywood Boulevard.
+Parts of the film were filmed in Lewin's Records Center, Benny's of Hollywood, and on Hollywood Boulevard.
 The Grauman's Chinese Theatre is visible in the background of the film.
-The film has voice-over narration intermittently by Aldo Farnese and Scott Douglas.
-The film is in black and white.
+Produced in black and white, The Dead Talk Back contains intermittent voice-over narration by Aldo Farnese and Scott Douglas.

 Release

 The Dead Talk Back was completed in 1957, but never had a theatrical release and was not distributed until it was discovered in 1993.
 Sinister Cinema acquired the rights to the film from Headliner Productions.
 It was then released on home video and later shown on the movie-mocking comedy television series Mystery Science Theater 3000 in 1994.